 We provide two levels of outpatient group counseling.
 Clients are assigned to a group designed to meet their level of need which is determined during their assessment.
 All groups may be supplemented with individual and/or family sessions.
 Alcohol and random drug testing (via breathalyzer and urine screens) is used to help ensure compliance with sobriety.
-The Center uses a variety of urine screening instruments, including “instant results” tests which identify a variety of substances, and a lab-tested sample which can detect for all substances as well as the presence of alcohol metabolites that remain for several days after consumption of alcohol.

-This group is designed for first offenders, and persons who are determined to have a mild to moderate level of dependency on use of alcohol or drugs who are generally referred by community probation officers.
+This group or individual treatment is designed for first offenders, and persons who are determined to have a mild to moderate level of dependency on use of alcohol or drugs who are generally referred by community probation officers.
 The group meets weekly for 10 one-hour sessions, and groups are held periodically throughout the year.